The Andalucia Grand TourCulture, history, art and monuments

 - Accommodations with buffet breakfasts

-- Lunches and dinners as indicated each day in the detailed itinerary with water, wine and beer.
+- Lunches and dinners as indicated each day in the detailed itinerary with water, soft drinks and beer.

 - Local Spanish-speaking tour manager accompanying the group with room/board